Skip to main content

 Top reasons to study this course

-• Nationally recognised: Teesside is ranked 10th out of 87 institutions for History in the Guardian University Guide 2024.
-(122 institutions participated, tees.ac.uk/source).
+• Nationally recognised: Teesside University is ranked 7th for History (Guardian University Guide 2025, 84 institutions ranked, tees.ac.uk/source).

-• Access the unique on campus North East Film Archive, dating back 130 years, this fascinating collection of material provides an insight into memorable events of the decades, people’s lives and communities.
+• North East Film Archive: gain access to the unique on campus North East Film Archive, dating back 130 years, this fascinating collection of material provides an insight into memorable events of the decades, people’s lives and communities.

 Download pdf Order prospectus